judyfong/mt_applications/mt-ext/README.md

 # Credit

-This README was mostly written by the mdn webapplications-example repo.
+This README was mostly written by the mdn webapplications-example repo and has been edited to work for the IS-EN MT extension.